UK Hallmarking Information – How Does it Work?

-The history of hallmarking in the UK dates back to 1300 when Edward I instituted the assaying (testing) and marking of precious metals.
-The original aim of the system remains unchanged; the protection of the public against fraud and of the trader against unfair competition.
-Indeed, hallmarking is one of the oldest forms of consumer protection.
+Hallmarking in the UK dates back to 1300,when Edward I instituted the assaying (testing) and marking of precious metals.
+The original aim of the system remains unchanged.
+Protection of the public against fraud and of the trader against unfair competition.
+Indeed, hallmarking is the oldest form of consumer protection.

 Protect yourself when buying silver and don’t get ripped off – it isn’t a bargain if it isn’t really silver, make sure your items over 7.76g have a real UK hallmark.

 If you are looking for hallmarked silver chains go to www.silver-chains.co.uk